 A natural person who derives income from business activities qualifies for tax allowances for entrepreneurs under certain circumstances.
-The tax allowances for entrepreneurs include selfemployed allowance, research and development allowance, tax deductible retirement allowance (FOR Allowance), discontinuation allowance and SME allowance.
+The tax allowances for entrepreneurs include self-employed allowance, research and development allowance, discontinuation allowance and SME allowance.
 In addition, a starting entrepreneur is also entitled to a start-up allowance.

-The SME Allowance (MKB-winstvrijstelling) means that entrepreneurs will be entitled to an additional exemption of 14% (2021) of the profits following deduction of the above entrepreneur's allowance (tax allowances).
-The tax advantage of this and the tax allowances for entrepreneurs mentioned above will with effect from 2021 effectively be limited by the new rate structure and phasing out of allowances discussed below.
+The SME Allowance (MKB-winstvrijstelling) means that entrepreneurs will be entitled to an additional exemption of 13.31% (2024) of the profits following deduction of the above entrepreneur's allowance (tax allowances).
+The tax advantage of this and the tax allowances for entrepreneurs mentioned is limited by the new rate structure and phasing out of allowances discussed below.